Frankford Slasher: Leonard Christopher

 During the investigation into the death of Carol Dowd, Leonard Christopher, an employee at a nearby fish market, became a suspect.
-Despite the fact that he did not match the witness's description, and that there was no evidence to link him to any of the other eight murders, and only circumstantial evidence linking him to Dowd's murder, he was tried and convicted of one count of first degree murder on December 12, 1990, and sentenced to life in prison.
+Despite the fact that he did not match the witness's description of Dowd being seen with a middle-aged white man before her death, and that there was no evidence to link him to any of the other eight murders, and only circumstantial evidence linking him to Dowd's murder, he was tried and convicted of one count of first degree murder on December 12, 1990, and sentenced to life in prison.
 He has since died of cancer, maintaining his innocence since the beginning.

+Also noteworthy is the fact that a ninth victim, Michelle Dehner, was stabbed to death in the same fashion as the other women while Christopher was serving his life sentence in prison.
+However, Dehner's murder was ruled a "copycat killing" by detectives.